ishikadevare/blogger-website/README.md

 ## blogger-website
-# This is the complete responsive blooger website built using html and css
+# This is the complete responsive blogger website built using html and css